 Governor Cuomo has committed $44 million to the Northland Redevelopment Project, of which $6.7 million was granted to BUDC in September 2014 for property acquisition purposes.

-BUDC and its consultant, LiRo Engineers, have formulated a redevelopment plan for the key properties acquired.
-Concurrent with preparation of this redevelopment strategy, the City of Buffalo's Office of Strategic Planning is preparing a neighborhood revitalization plan for the larger surrounding neighborhood area.
+BUDC and its consultant, LiRo Engineers, formulated an overall redevelopment plan for the key properties acquired.
+Concurrent with preparation of this strategy, the City of Buffalo's Office of Strategic Planning is preparing a neighborhood revitalization plan for the larger surrounding neighborhood area.

 In June 2015, Mayor Byron W. Brown announced the City’s acquisition of the final Northland property.
 Subsequently, BUDC selected Mancuso Development as Property Manager to oversee the maintenance and marketing of properties.